MicrosoftDocs/VBA-Docs/api/Access.NavigationButton.HoverForeThemeColorIndex.md

 |10|Hyperlink|
 |11|Followed Hyperlink|

-If no theme is applied, the **HoverThemeColorIndex** property contains -1.
+If no theme is applied, the **HoverForeThemeColorIndex** property contains -1.

 This property is not surfaced in the property sheet.